Atharva21/cowin/README.md

 # Cowin bot

-### This bot plays an alert sound whenever it finds a slot in given pincodes.
+### This bot plays an alert sound whenever it finds a slot in given pincodes(seperated by " ") in application.yml under resources/.

 * Install requirements